-Done efficiently, budgeting doesn’t mean you can’t spend money, but it is a great mechanism to help efficiently manage your money so you can achieve financial freedom more quickly.
-Here are five ways to plan an efficient budget.
+Done efficiently, budgeting doesn’t mean you can’t spend money, but it is a great mechanism to help efficiently manage personal finances so you can achieve financial freedom more quickly.
+If you are wondering how to create a budget, here are five ways to plan:

 1. Start with the Essentials First